iandoZ/Yape/README.md

-Yape certifies the tracking of the most follow collections in the NFT market.
+The safe path of the most followed collections in the NFT market.

 30 Yape QR ideally forge the crown of their only King.